DivineNwokedi7188/NBA_Analysis/README.md

 - **Size of dataset:** 1,500+ players, 30 teams

 ## Analytical Approach
-- Data cleaning and preprocessing using Power BI
+- Data cleaning and preprocessing using Power BI (Query)
 - Exploratory data analysis (EDA) using Excel
-- Data visualization using Power BI
+- Data visualization using Excel

 ## Key Insights & Findings
 - Top-performing players in the league are those with high efficiency ratings (e.g., points scored, rebounds, assists)